 In this course students will pursue a small research project on a topic of interest selected from various Japanese social and cultural issues.
-Required Levels: Students must betaking level 3 or level 4 Japanese language courses concurrently with this class.
-Those who do not meet this requirement may be given permission to register upon consultation withthe instructor.
+Required Levels: Students must be taking level 3 or level 4 Japanese language courses concurrently with this class.